Winecup Flowers – How to Grow & Care Callirhoe Involucrata

 Winecup Flowers are generally pollinated by bees.
 The foliage is eaten by many animals though, so take precaution.
 Spraying with liquid fence or some other repellent is effective, but you need to keep up with it.
 Once the plant gets a bit larger in late Spring, I’ve found that they aren’t bothered by rabbits as much.
 Still, I recommend growing more than a single specimen!

 In addition to rabbits, gophers and other rodents are known to eat the roots.
+Also, studies have shown that certain birds such as Bobwhite Quail eat the seeds.

 Typical Garden Uses / Companion Plants